AdnanAdj/PowerDigitSum/README.md

-# PowerDigitSum

-Fork the repository from GitHub Classroom.
+1. Fork the repository from GitHub Classroom.
-Implement the missing logic inside the CalculatePowerSum function.
+2. Implement the missing logic inside the CalculatePowerSum function.
-Run dotnet test in the terminal to check if the test cases pass.
+3. Run dotnet test in the terminal to check if the test cases pass.
-Push the changes to the repository.
+4. Push the changes to the repository.
-Submit the repository link.
+5. Submit the repository link.